czyt1988/SARibbon/readme.md

 }
 ```

-- 2 Set the scaling policy for `QApplication` in the main function: `QApplication::setHighDpiScaleFactorRoundingPolicy`
+2 - Set the scaling policy for QApplication in the main function: `QApplication::setHighDpiScaleFactorRoundingPolicy`

-Qt5.6 provides `Qt::AA_EnableHighDpiScaling`, but it cannot completely solve the problem of high-DPI screens.
-Qt5.14 has provided a high-dpi screen scaling policy setting called `QApplication::setHighDpiScaleFactorRoundingPolicy`, also needs to be set in the main function, for example:
+Qt 5.6 introduced `Qt::AA_EnableHighDpiScaling`, but it does not completely solve the issue.
+Starting from Qt 5.14, the high-DPI scaling policy setting `QApplication::setHighDpiScaleFactorRoundingPolicy` is provided.
+Like `AA_EnableHighDpiScaling`, it needs to be set before the main function.

 ```cpp
 int main(int argc, char* argv[])